fireworks light the sky of Delhi during Diwali

 If you are lucky enough to be in Delhi during the famous festival of lights, here is everything you need to know about celebrating Diwali in Delhi.
 Diwali falls during peak tourist season, and even though it is a family holiday, there’s many ways you can enjoy Diwali as a tourist or visitor.
 My first time in Delhi was during Diwali, and since then I have celebrated many Diwalis in Delhi!

-If you are in a hurry, here’s a quick list of the best places to go and ways to celebrate Diwali in Delhi:
+If you are in a hurry, here are my top recommendations to celebrate Diwali in Delhi:

 What is Diwali?